kmlawson/skills-in-transnational-history/seminars.md

 Tufte, Edward R. *The Visual Display of Quantitative Information*.
 Graphics Press, 2001.

+\pagebreak

-## Week 5 - Thinking With/Against Maps and Spatial Data
+## Week 4 - Thinking With/Against Maps and Spatial Analysis

 For several weeks now we have been learning some very basic skills in QGIS and mapping.
 The promise of using GIS software for mapping, and the more advanced geographical analysis that becomes possible with it should be apparent.
 However, this week we will shift to think more critically about some of the epistemological challenges that it presents and what limitations there are for historical GIS and geographic analysis of a quantitative kind when applied to spatial history.